 Dollar hits 3-month high to euro on bets for faster Fed tightening

-The U.S. dollar touched a three-month high versus the euro and a one-week high versus the yen on Wednesday, after heated U.S. inflation spurred bets of faster monetary policy tightening than Federal Reserve officials have so far signalled.

-TOKYO: The U.S. dollar touched a three-month high versus the euro and a one-week high versus the yen on Wednesday, after heated U.S. inflation spurred bets of faster monetary policy tightening than Federal Reserve officials have so far signalled.
+TOKYO: The US dollar touched a three-month high versus the euro and a one-week high versus the yen on Wednesday (Jul 14), after heated US inflation spurred bets of faster monetary policy tightening than Federal Reserve officials have so far signalled.

 The greenback also remained just shy of the US$0.6918 mark against the New Zealand dollar, reached on Tuesday for the first time since November.
 It last traded largely unchanged at US$0.6956 ahead of a policy update by the Reserve Bank of New Zealand, with economists largely expecting no changes.